Prerequisites for site-2-site VPN¶

 You will need the following information to get started:

-A management IP which will be allowed access to managing the VPN over the internet.
-If you have another means of accessing the internal network (where the VPN server will be running), for instance our client VPN, this is not needed and once the tunnel is up, you can connect to its remote IP.
+If you have another means of accessing the internal network (where the VPN server will be running), for example our client VPN, this is not needed and once the tunnel is up, you can connect to its remote IP.
 Normally the management IP is the same as the local gateway.

 Sizing guidelines¶

 Our tests show that CPU time and CPU clock-speed are the two main factors in getting a high throughput from the VPN.
-Using iperf3

-we’ve measured 1gbps+ through the service using a standard hp.2x4 flavor which we believe is a good choice (and is the default option).
+flavor which we believe is a good choice, and is the default option.

-If cost is your main concern, scaling down to a gp.1x2 will still run the VPN with no issues but expect throughput around 100 mbps (which is enough for many use-cases).
-Scaling up further to more than two CPU cores, speed gain will be minimum.
-Prioritise the high performance flavors to get the greater clock speeds.
+If cost is your main concern, scaling down to a gp.1x2 will still run the VPN with no issues but expect throughput around 100 Mbps (which is enough for many use-cases).

 If you want your tunnel 100% consistent, we also recommend our gp.4x8-pinned flavor which will grant all the capacity of the four cores to the VPN.